Andrew-Smirnoff/Andrew-Test-Docs/docs/navigation-structure.md

 The Activities section will cover the important categories in a course's Activities tab: Assignments, Quizzes, and Virtual Classroom.
 These are the most common activities used by instructors.
 Although they may be simple once familiar, knowing what to do and how to do it will be an important part of your preparation for your program.

+This guide will assume that you are inside of a D2L class.

 ![D2L navigation bar with activities highlighted](https://github.com/Andrew-Smirnoff/Business-Comm-assignment/blob/7baad08d19d1f93c3f2dd1ab6c35f1f5082fcd40/assets/images/activities-d2l-nav-bar.png)
 ---

 ## Organization

-First and foremost, let's set up a file structure on your desktop that is organized and easily accessible for you:
+An organized desktop will be a handy characteristic of your computer when the assignments and quizzes pile up.
+Set up a file structure on your desktop that is organized and easily accessible for you:

 1. Create a file called "bcit" on your desktop.
-2. Within that file, create a "term-*your term number*" file.
+2. Within that file, create a file named "term-*your term number*" e.g. term-1 for first term students.
-3. Within that file create a file for each of your courses.
+3. Within that file create a file for each of your courses e.g. comp-1510.
 4. For each of those course files, create an assignments folder inside.
 5. For every assignment, save your work to that folder.